Seniors Who have Done Extraordinary Things Are an Example To Us All

 Extraordinary Seniors Take Care of Mind and Body Challenge

-A few of these exceptional people are the “super-fit” who run marathons, climb mountains and jump out of airplanes.
+A few of these exceptional people are the “super-fit” who run marathons, climb mountains, or jump out of airplanes.
 But even those whose accomplishments involve books and businesses tend to keep themselves in reasonable shape.
 This latter group is for the most part not obsessive about weight.
 In fact, they range toward the high end of the healthy body mass index (BMI) range.
 But they take care of their bodies and keep moving.

 Any kind of achievement, be it physical or mental, requires energy.
 It takes a healthy diet and physical exercise to build and maintain stamina.

 In addition, successful seniors are not mentally lax or lazy.
-Many enjoy games, puzzles and other cognitively challenging pursuits.
+Many enjoy games, puzzles, and other cognitively challenging pursuits.

-Extraordinary Seniors Maintain Their Positive Attitude
+Extraordinary Seniors Maintain A Positive Attitude

-Extraordinary seniors look forward.
+Exceptional seniors look forward.
 Sure, they have a wealth of past experience on which to draw, but they’re always thinking about what they’ll do next week, next month, next year.
 They know how rewarding it is to take on new challenges and improve at something even at 70, 80, or 90 years of age.